tigermursa/MyKash-Client-Site/README.md

 - **Mobile:** 0145698659
 - **PIN:** 12345

+This is a Mobile Financial Service (MFS) application built with three roles: user, agent, and admin.
+In the application:

+- **Users** can send money to other users, as well as perform cash-in and cash-out transactions with the assistance of agents.
+- **Agents** help users with cash transactions.
+- **Admins** can block users, approve agent accounts, and manage recharge requests.

 ## Pending Tasks in this Project

 1. Have to make input taking modal more looking good